 “Our job is to help bring out the very best in people.”

-Leading Educators CEO Chong-Hao Fu on the work ahead for U.S. education
+Leading Educators CEO Chong-Hao Fu on the future of education

 At this time of rapid change in the world, I spoke with Leading Educators CEO Chong-Hao Fu about what the near future holds for education and the profession of teaching.
 He reflects on the need for a richer vision of teaching, opportunities to strengthen the support around educators, and how his personal story motivates him to foster belonging for kids who look to schools to reveal their inherent value.